derruau/call_center/README.md

   - queue_project -l 2.6 -d 0s:30m -o 6 output.txt

 Options:
   -h --help            Show this screen.
   -v --version         Show version.
   -l --lambda          Lambda parameter of a Poisson Law. [default: TODO] -s --shift           The call centers shift opening and closing hours in
                        duration format (see bellow).
   -d --duration        Minimum and Maximum call duration for a client in
                        duration format (see bellow).
-  -o --operators   Number of operators in the call center.
+  -n --number-of-days  The number of days in the simulation [default: 1] -o --operators       Number of operators in the call center.

 Duration Format:
   The duration format encodes a start and end time like so: